chisarie/jax-agents/docs/index.rst

-..
-Jax Agents documentation master file, created by sphinx-quickstart on Sun Jun 28 19:52:24 2020.
+.. jax-agents documentation master file, created by sphinx-quickstart on Sun Jun 28 20:06:31 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Jax Agents's documentation!
+Welcome to jax-agents's documentation!
 ======================================

 .. toctree::